Sojasmine/Madagaskar-Memory-game/README.md

    * By clicking on the text **How to play**, modal when clicked pops up and give the user a simple instruction on how the game is meant to play.
 The instruction is easy to read understand for every user.

 #### Game page
    * Is the second page in the website.
-It is where the user paly the game.
+It is where the user play the game.
 In top of the page, a score panel with timer appear.
-   * There are two ON and OFF button for the audio.
+   * An mp3 music will be played in the background during the game if wishes.
+There are two ON and OFF button for the audio.
    * In the center of the page is the game container.
+   * When the user matches the pair of cards successfully, a small window with a congratulation page will show up with the player duration time speed.

+     The user can try a new game by clicking the button __play again__ or __leave__ the game back to the landing page.
-   * A modal pops up when finishing the game with two buttons. (leave and a play again button, this is an option)
+    (leave and a play again button, this is an option) (In the bottom there is a small text for mail and a license info)

 #### Timer
    * A timer measure the speedity of the palyer.